Mukundkapoor26/anxietychat/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Deployment to Cloudflare Pages
+## Deployment to Vercel

 1. Push your code to GitHub.

-2. Log in to your Cloudflare dashboard.
+2. Log in to your Vercel dashboard.

-3. Go to Pages and create a new project.
+3. Click "Add New..." and select "Project".

-4. Connect your GitHub repository.
+4. Import your GitHub repository.

-5. Configure the build settings:
+5. Configure the project settings:
-   - Build command: `npm run build`
-   - Build output directory: `.next`
+   - Framework Preset: Next.js
    - Environment variables: Add all variables from your `.env.local` file

-6. Deploy!
+6. Click "Deploy"!

 ## Technologies Used